apple/turicreate/userguide/one_shot_object_detection/README.md

 #### How it works

 To begin training for one-shot object detector, a set of synthetic training data needs to be generated using the provided starter training image(s).
-These images are augmented with operations: horizontal flip, vertical flip, yaw, pitch, roll, blur, noise and lightening perturbations.
+These images are augmented by applying yaw, pitch, and roll rotations.
 These operations are applied on a set of background images.
 The background images may be provided by the user.
-If no background images are provided, a set of default background images are downloaded and used.
+If no background images are provided, a set of default background images are automatically downloaded and used.

-To learn more about the training implementation details, refer to the Object Detector: How it Works (https://apple.github.io/turicreate/docs/userguide/object_detection/how-it-works.html) chapter.
+To learn more about the training implementation details, refer to the [Object Detector: How it Works](https://apple.github.io/turicreate/docs/userguide/object_detection/how-it-works.html) chapter.

 #### Deployment to CoreML

-To learn more about deploying One-Shot to CoreML details, refer to the Object Detector: Deployment to Core ML (https://apple.github.io/turicreate/docs/userguide/object_detection/export-coreml.html) chapter.
+To learn more about deploying One-Shot to CoreML details, refer to the [Object Detector: Deployment to Core ML](https://apple.github.io/turicreate/docs/userguide/object_detection/export-coreml.html) chapter.

 #### Advanced Usage